 About the Club

 The San Mateo Radio Club serves the Amateur Radio community in San Mateo and the surrounding communities on the San Francisco peninsula since 1946.
 The club provides a focus for its members to share common interests in the many varied aspects of a great hobby.
 Support emergency preparedness, helps newcomers to get on the air, and encourages growth in more experienced operators.
 The club promotes the exchange of knowledge and skills among members.
 The club’s goal is to improve its member’s technical and operating capabilities and to foster fellowship.
+Join us each summer for our big event of the year - ARRL Field Day - we operate 24 hours talking to numerous amateur radio operators across the states and beyond at Beresford Park in San Mateo on the 4th full weekend in June each year.

 Membership is open to anyone with an interest in amateur radio.
 The annual dues are $25.